minorg/minorgordon.net/_posts/2021-12-30-bildungsroman.md

 title:  "Bildungsroman"
 ---

-Since my [last post about my personal projects]({% post_url 2021-04-24-learning %}) I've been adapting [paradicms]({% post_url 2020-08-23-paradicms %}) to support digital exhibitions.
+I've been adapting [paradicms]({% post_url 2020-08-23-paradicms %}) to support digital exhibitions.
 One challenge with this type of user-facing project is finding or creating test data that pushes the interface in a realistic way.
 I experimented with existing freely-available exhibitions from the web but wasn't satisfied with the limitations of that approach.
 Eventually I decided to curate content of my own, primarily from Wikipedia.

 I called the group of test exhibitions [_Bildungsroman_](https://bildungsroman.minorgordon.net/).
 Each started with an open-ended question that's been important in my life: